 - After a period of time, look at the post’s data in Google Analytics to see what you can learn from it, and apply to future blog posts.

-- How to Start a Company Blog
+- 7 Tips on How to Write a Business Blog That Will Convert

 - Blog Structure for SEO